tarlansoltanov/sufle-api/README.md

-# Base Django Project Template
+# API for Sufle Project